rafaelrinaldi/slush-node-module/README.md

 Run the generator and answer the questions.

-* The author's name and email are fetched from your Git configuration.
+* The author's name and email are fetched from your global Git configuration.
 * It'll try to guess your GitHub user name by parsing your name.
 * It'll suggest you a project name by reading your current directory.

 ```
 $ slush node-module
 ?
-What is the name of your module? menisquencia
+Module name: my-new-project
 ?
-Give your module a description Does some cool stuff.
+Description: My super cool new project
 ?
-What are the keywords for your module? cli, tool, menisquencia
+Keywords (comma-separated): project, cool, personal
 ?
-What is your GitHub username? (rafaelrinaldi)
+Your GitHub username: rafaelrinaldi
 ?
-What is the URL of your website? http://rinaldi.io
+URL of your website: http://rinaldi.io
 ?
 Will you need a CLI?
 No
-?
-Would you like to add a contributing guide?
-Yes
-?
-Should we move on?
-(Y/n)
 ```

 After the installation it will:

 1. Install your `npm` dependencies.
 2. Initialize a fresh Git repository.
-3. Stage all new files.
-4. Commit your first setup.

 ## Contents